Informal consultations on budgetary questions: draft conclusions on budgetary structure, presentation, governance and other matters

 (i) the necessary flexibility to address emergency situations and unexpected changes to programmes;

-(ii) assured funding of statutory activities;
+(ii) assured funding of statutory activities.

-(iii) transparency, accountability and managerial control.
+In addition, the budget structure must facilitate transparency, accountability and managerial control.

-Conclusion 2: Further streamlining of UNHCR's budget structure should be undertaken, bearing in mind the objectives set out in Conclusion 1, so that in a single, coherent budget structure there is a clear indication of overall needs, as well as of needs at the country level, and for Other Programmes and Headquarters.
+Conclusion 3: Further streamlining of UNHCR's budget structure should be undertaken, however, bearing in mind the objectives set out in Conclusion 1, so that in a single, coherent budget structure there is a clear indication of overall needs, as well as of needs at the country level, and for Other Programmes and Headquarters.

 B. General and Special Programmes